 Sales of the XN-Series multiparameter automated hematology analyzer pushed up sales in the hematology field, and higher reagent sales led to growth in the hemostasis and immunochemistry fields.
-Sales in this segment consequently expanded 5.3% year on year, to \$\pm\$22,301 million.
+Sales in this segment consequently expanded 5.6% year on year, to \$32,732 million.

-On the profit front, despite the positive impact of favorable sales in Japan, Group trademark royalty income declined, and SG&A expenses rose, leading to an 18.6% fall in segment profit (operating profit), to \(\frac{1}{4}\)17,632 million.
+On the profit front, despite the positive impact of favorable sales in Japan, Group trademark royalty income declined, cost of sale increased and SG&A expenses rose.
+These and other factors led to a 19.0% fall in segment profit (operating profit), to \(\frac{1}{2}\)7,225 million.